Nathan Fogaça

-Nathan Uiliam Fogaça (born 9 June 1999), is a Brazilian professional footballer who plays as a forward for Portland Timbers.
+Nathan Uiliam Fogaça (born 9 June 1999), is a Brazilian professional footballer who plays as a forward for Novorizontino.

 Career

 Nathan came through the youth ranks at Coritiba and was called up to the senior side from the under-19s in May 2018.
 He made his professional debut a month later on 5 June 2018, coming on as a second-half substitute in the 1–0 2018 Campeonato Brasileiro Série B win against CRB.
 On 24 July 2018 he scored his first professional goal; the winner in the Série B match against Goiás.
 In April 2021, Fogaça joined American side San Antonio FC on loan for the 2021 season.

 In April 2022, Fogaça was signed to a two-year contract by Portland Timbers 2.
 A month later, he signed with the club's first team who compete in Major League Soccer.